 Refinery29: What was your gut reaction when you realized you were being underpaid?

 Catt Sadler: "It didn't happen overnight, but it was frustrating and it was debilitating.
 It was humiliating.
 But knowing what I know now, some four or five months later, I'm incredibly hopeful because my experience, as unfortunate as that was, is so many women's experience.
 So, now I find myself in the position to use my voice when so many others do not have one, to make noise about the disparity.
-I feel an obligation now, and a duty to go out there, and wake people up and get them on board, and have them attend rallies, and change those legislation or align with organizations that can empower them to know more, to shrink that gap.
+I feel an obligation now, and a duty to go out there, and wake people up and get them on board, and have them attend rallies, and change those legislation or align with organisations that can empower them to know more, to shrink that gap.

 "That's what this [Luna bar] campaign is about: the power of negotiation.
 That's one thing we as women can do that we actually have control over, and I've learned that only 30 percent of women even negotiate.
 So, we just keep working hard with our heads down.
 But that shouldn't be the case.
 I worked with four amazing women, power negotiators in all different fields — tech sports, the restaurant business, fashion — that are giving people actual tools and tips to go into negotiations.
 We can walk the walk, not just talk the talk."

 Was there any salary negotiation techniques that surprised you, or that you learned about, that other women should know?